 Designer Bags Making a Comeback

-With the hype surrounding sustainability and designer resale, fashion houses have noticed the increased demand for some of their most sought-after designer handbags of the past and brought them into the present.
+With the hype surrounding sustainability and designer secondhand, fashion houses have noticed the increased demand for some of their most sought-after designer handbags of the past and brought them into the present.
 Whether it’s the Dior Saddle Bag, the Fendi Baguette, or the Gucci Jackie bag, the OG bags have become incredibly popular (and increasingly rare) in the pre-owned market, and with renewed interest in certain styles and designs, top luxury brands have released updated versions.

 And while the latest drops are just as fabulous as the originals, the truth is there’s nothing quite like the design that started the entire fashion frenzy.
 Let’s take a look at some of our favorite ‘IT’ bags that have been relaunched in the past few years. **Side note:**We’ve got lots more access to the originals, than the most recent updates.